IngridMorstrad/IngridMorstrad.github.io/content/posts/activities/2025-04-25-democratizing-ai.md

 Like any good beginning, I must include introductions.

 LLMs are generally used in two ways.
 Most people are already familiar with the chat interface (like in ChatGPT, etc.) where a user is waiting on the LLM's response.
 Agents are the programmatic equivalent, where a program is waiting to use the response.
-The important thing to note here is that speeding up an LLM's output (in <span title="A token is basically a word">tokens</span>/s) isn't vital for the "chat" use-case (<span title="since it only needs to be as fast as a user's reading speed">why?</span>), but is vital for the "agentic" use-case.
+The important thing to note here is that speeding up an LLM's output (in <span title="A token is basically a word" style="color:green">tokens</span>/s) isn't vital for the "chat" use-case (<span title="since it only needs to be as fast as a user's reading speed" style="color:green">why?</span>), but is vital for the "agentic" use-case.

 Context window size is how much of the current conversation an LLM remembers.
 Personally, with the rise of YouTube shorts, my context window size has dropped to 10 words.